patrickbucher/docs/tls/tls-mastery.md

 Those options are needed for certificate revocation, which you, hopefully, won't ever need.
 The `crlnumber` file contains the next CRL number to be used.
 The `crl` option points to the current PEM-encoded CRL.
-X.509 extensions used for CRLs are listed in the `crl_ext` file.
+X.509 extensions used for CRLs are listed in the `crl_ext` section.
 A CRL is good for `default_crl_days`, and must be renewed within that period, i.e. while still valid.

     name_opt     = ca_default
     cert_opt     = ca_default
     default_days = 375
+    default_md   = sha256
     preserve     = no
     policy       = policy_strict